iqequal0/RestWS/README.md

-A Test program for resful webservice!
+A Test program for Resful WebService!